 Donor Education Materials

-- Take a small blood sample to make sure you are not anemic
+- Take a blood sample to be sure your blood count is acceptable

-If you are able to donate we will:
+If you are eligible to donate we will:

 - Use a new, sterile, disposable needle to collect your blood